-- In the case of an applicant whose screening reveals unpaid utility bills or excessive delinquent debts, such applicant could submit written third party verification that the applicant is participating in and fulfilling the terms of a payment plan designed to eliminate such bills or delinquent debt. - In the case of an applicant who does not meet the thirty (30) hour requirement of Section (IX)(C)(5), such applicant could submit third party verification of participation at less than thirty (30) hours in any or a combination of the activities described in Section (IX)(C)(5) and a reasonable plan for increasing such participation. - In the case of applicant whose screening reveals evidence of recent illegal drug use, such as applicant could submit evidence as described in Section (IX)(E)(3)(e).
+- In the case of an applicant whose screening reveals unpaid utility bills or excessive delinquent debts, such applicant could submit written third party verification that the applicant is participating in and fulfilling the terms of a payment plan designed to eliminate such bills or delinquent debt. - In the case of an applicant who does not meet the thirty (30) hour requirement of Section (IX)(C)(5), such applicant could submit third party verification of participation in a combination of the activities described in Section (IX)(C)(5) and a reasonable plan for increasing such participation to meet the requirement. - In the case of an applicant, or any member of an applicant's household, whose screening reveals evidence of recent illegal drug use, such as applicant could submit evidence as described in Section (IX)(E)(3)(e).

-In the event that the applicant fails to satisfy the Screening Criteria after one year of occupancy, Management shall notify the applicant and CHA, and the CHA shall transfer the applicant to a unit outside the Development in accordance with the RRC.
+In the event that the applicant fails to satisfy the Screening Criteria within one year of occupancy, Management shall notify the applicant and CHA, and the CHA promptly shall transfer the applicant to a unit outside the Development in accordance with the RRC.